javascript-tutorial/en.javascript.info/1-js/02-first-steps/10-ifelse/article.md

 The so-called "ternary" or "question mark" operator lets us do that shorter and simpler.

 The operator is represented by a question mark `"?"`.
-The formal term "ternary" means that the operator has 3 operands.
+The formal term "ternary" means that the operator has three operands.
 It is actually the one and only operator in JavaScript which has that many.

 The syntax is:
 ```js